artpech23/sna-for-hse-master-students2025/docs/chapter3.md

 ```

-Finally, let's try to reproduce an image with multiple clustering of karateka dataset ([here](https://network-science-data-and-models.github.io/phys7332_fa25/notebooks/class_08/class_08_communities1.html)) - this image is included in the slides, and is intended as an illustration of the idea that there are indeed many approaches to the problem of community detection:
+Finally, let's try to reproduce an image with multiple clustering of karateka dataset ([here](https://network-science-data-and-models.github.io/phys7332_fa25/notebooks/class_08/class_08_communities1.html){style="color: blue;"}) - this image is included in the slides, and is intended as an illustration of the idea that there are indeed many approaches to the problem of community detection: